 - Read More about Rue Winterbotham Carpenter

-Rue Carpenter brought the modern arts to Chicago.
-She was a founder and for more than a decade president of the Arts Club of Chicago.
-She arranged the first show of Picasso drawings in Chicago, as well as exhibitions of work by Europeans such as Rodin and Braque and by the American artists Arthur Davies, John Marin, and Charles Sheeler.
+Rue brought the modern arts to Chicago.
+She was a founder, and for more than a decade, president of the Arts Club of Chicago.
+She arranged the first show of Picasso drawings in Chicago, as well as exhibitions of work of other European artists such as Rodin and Braque.

 Dorothy S. Bullitt